michaelruocco/idv-context/README.md

 ## Todo

-*   Implement loading identity on the fly
+*   Add Decorator for identity finder to check if identity exists and then publish identity updated event after loading on the fly
 *   Implement selecting identity loader based on BeginVerificationRequest/PolicyKey

 ## Useful commands